Stochastic Treatment Choice with Empirical Welfare Updating: Introduction

-\cite{Chamberlain2011} and \cite{Dehejia2005} approach the treatment choice problem from a Bayesian perspective.
+\citet{Chamberlain2011} and \citet{Dehejia2005} approach the treatment choice problem from a Bayesian perspective.
 In their framework, the potential outcome distributions are parametric, and it is over the parameters of these distributions that a prior is imposed.
 For the standard mean welfare criterion, the Bayes optimal allocation rule is deterministic.
 Our approach differs from these works in that we do not assume a prior distribution over the data generating process.
 We instead impose few restrictions on the data generating process, and form prior and posterior distributions over the parameters that index assignment rules.
-Our approach can be advantageous when compared to \cite{Chamberlain2011} if the social planner is concerned about potential misspecification of the likelihood.
+Our approach can be advantageous when compared to \citet{Chamberlain2011} if the social planner is concerned about potential misspecification of the likelihood.
 If the likelihood is misspecified, the resulting Bayes-optimal assignment rule can be suboptimal even for large samples.
-In contrast, our approach is guaranteed to yield a welfare-optimal policy among the prespecified class of policies without requiring a specification for the data generating process.
+In contrast, our approach is guaranteed to yield a distribution over policies that is guaranteed to concentrate on welfare-optimal policies without requiring a specification for the data generating process.